THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Sail races and preparing food for the crew – my captain races, but short races on significantly smaller craft.
+David has done a race or two, but short races on significantly smaller craft.
 We have no plans to race with Starry Horizons.
-(Captain’s Note – We’ll see…)

-No working restrooms – this is why I could not cruise on a small boat.
-I don’t even like camping unless here is a public restroom.
+This is why I could not cruise on a small boat.
+I don’t even like camping unless there is a public restroom.
 That does not include a port-o-potty.
 I am spoiled.

-No engines – this part meant if the wind died or if you heaved-to, you were making no progress towards land.
-We will have not one but 2 engines, and my captain is an able bodied tinkerer!
+This part meant if the wind died or if you heaved-to, you were making no progress towards land.
+We will have not one but 2 engines, and David is an able-bodied tinkerer!

-Provisioning in foreign ports – I have done some research on this before and will probably keep some printouts that will be handy, such as metric to English conversions and Spanish and French words for common food items.
-I like shopping, I like cooking, I like exploring and I like unusual foods.
+I have done some research on this before and will probably keep some printouts that will be handy, such as metric to English conversions and Spanish and French words for common food items.
+Shopping and cooking using local items I find is one of the activities I am very excited about onboard.
+I like exploring and I like unusual foods.
 I can not wait to eat locally on the trip!

-Meal plans – Lin cooks a bit like I do, pick your protein out and then wing it from there.
+Lin cooks as I do, pick your protein out and then wing it from there.
 Meal planning will be important out on crossings to make sure we both stay happy.

-Social life and entertaining – I can’t wait to experience the cruising lifestyle – making friends in every port and bumping into people we know in remote parts of the world, miles from where we saw them last.
-She provides tips for pot lucks and basic cruiser etiquette.
+I can’t wait to experience the cruising lifestyle – making friends in every port and bumping into people we know in remote parts of the world, miles from where we saw them last.
+She provides tips for potlucks and basic cruiser etiquette.

-Baking bread – Lin also talked about baking bread as a highlight of a passage.
-I can understand why – the smell of baking bread makes me happy at home, I can see morale boosting potential.
+Lin also talked about baking bread as a highlight of a passage.
+I can understand why – the smell of baking bread makes me happy at home, I can see the morale-boosting potential.

-Overall, I really enjoyed the book.
+Overall, I really enjoyed reading The Care and Feeding of Sailing Crew.
 Reading about sailing makes me wish the time would move faster.
 If you have a sailing themed book you recommend, let me know!